kadena-docs/kadena-docs/docs/coding-projects/simple-payments.md

 1. Save your changes.

    Now you have a schema and table definition inside of the `payments` declaration.

-   For more information about defining schema and tables, see [Databases, schemas, and tables](/smart-contracts/databases).
+   For more information about defining schemas and tables, see [Databases, schemas, and tables](/smart-contracts/databases).

 ## Define functions